JamFfm/craftbeerpiLCD/README.md

 A beerglas detects heater is on, * means cooler in on.
 - The remaining time for each fermenter is shown like in weeks, days, hours.
 - Fermenter mode starts when a fermenter-step of any of the fermenter is starting and no brewing step is running(most likely)
+- if there is a iSpindel sensor the Gravity is displayed at the corresponding fermenter.

 Parameter
 ---------